ManimCommunity/manim-onlinetex/README.md

 directory should have the source `.tex` file, the final `.svg` file, and no intermediary files (like `.dvi` files), since that's all handled by the online service.

+## Limitations

+Please avoid clearing the Tex directory of your media directory.
+This is so you don't contact the external LaTeX rendering APIs too often and put an unnecessary strain on their servers.